 Start by locating where the urine stain is and where the odor is likely coming from.

-The best way to locate a urine stain is using a black light at night or UV light to shine over a surface and find cat urine stains; they usually appear like a mass of pale yellow, and you can mark or outline them using chalk.
+The best way to locate a pee stain is to use a black light at night or UV light to shine over a surface and find feline urine stains; they usually appear like a mass of pale yellow, and you can mark or outline them using chalk.

 2. Dispose Of Old Fabric And Furniture

 Get rid of all old and leftover curtains, wallpapers, carpets, furniture, and any other absorbent surfaces likely to soak in cat urine you don’t want to retain.
-After many years of exposure to cat urine, most absorbent materials easily continue to give off a strong cat odor despite cleaning them thoroughly.
+After many years of exposure to cat urine, most absorbent materials easily continue to give off a strong cat odor despite being cleaned thoroughly.

-When you move into a new home with furniture infested with pet odor, you might be better off investing in new furniture.
+When you move into a new home with furniture infested with pet scent, you might be better off investing in new furniture.

 Though it might not seem like it, wood does assimilate odor from its surroundings fairly easily.
-If a cat ever peed in a closet or peed on a cupboard, you can guess that the urine smell will linger for a long time.
-You can use the solutions below to get rid of cat urine odor:
+If a cat ever pees in a closet or cupboard, you can guess that the urine smell will linger for a long time.
+You can use the solutions below to get rid of cat wee smell:

 1. Using A Wood Primer

-Once applied, it permanently blocks the urine stains and odors from animals and pets like cats and dogs.
+Once applied, it permanently blocks the urine stains from animals and pets like cats and dogs.
 Luckily, the primer is inherently easy to work with as a DIY project.

 Another alternative is Kilz Primer, a latex-based primer for cat sealing in urine.
-It is a form of paint that can resist cat urine stains and odor.
-The primer takes a few minutes to dry and completely conceal light and medium urine stains.
+It is a form of paint that can resist cat urine stains.
+The primer takes a few minutes to dry and completely conceal light and medium wee stains.

 2. Paint The Wood